ganeshbonangi/examiner/README.md

 It will commit code to local repositery

 5) git push origin master

 	pull code to git master(online)

 6)git pull origin master

 	pull code from git master(online)

+Sublime

+Goto 'projects' tab in menu bar then 'add folder to project' then your add your 'examiner' folder